dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ```

 Here, the `calculateArea()` operation is supported by all shapes by implementing
-it in each class.
-This works well for operations that feel closely tied to each
+the method in each class.
+This works well for operations that feel closely tied
-class, but it splits the behavior for the entire operation across many classes
+to the class, but it splits the behavior for the entire operation across many
-and requires you to be able to add new instance methods to those classes.
+classes and requires you to be able to add new instance methods to those
+classes.

 Some behavior is more naturally modeled with the operations for all types kept
 together in a single function.
 Today, you can accomplish that using manual type